Area of a Circle

 The storm is 296 miles across.

-We know the diameter of the circle!
+You know the diameter of the circle!

 hurricane diameter

 The radius is half of the diameter.
-So to find the radius of this circle, all you have to do is divide the diameter by 2:
+So, to find the radius of this circle, all you have to do is divide the diameter by 2:

 D ÷ 2 = r